 How to serve focaccia

-You can eat focaccia on its own, dipped it in an olive oil sauce with herbs or balsamic vinegar, as a side dish to tomato soup, shakshuka, olive tapenade, capers salad or you can make a focaccia sandwich.
+You can eat focaccia on its own, dipped in an olive oil sauce with herbs or balsamic vinegar, as a side dish to gluten-free tomato soup, shakshuka, olive tapenade, capers salad or you can make a focaccia sandwich.

 You can make this focaccia yeast-free by adding one extra teaspoon of baking powder.